Shipton, North Yorkshire

-Shipton (also known as Shipton-by-Beningbrough) is a village and civil parish in the Hambleton district of North Yorkshire, England, about 5 mi north-west of York.
+Shipton (also known as Shipton-by-Beningbrough) is a village and civil parish in the county of North Yorkshire, England, about 5 mi north-west of York.

 History

 The village was in existence at the time of the Norman invasion, as shown in the OpenDomesday on-line.
 In the 11th century it was known as Hipton from the Old English words heope and -tun, meaning Rose-hip settlement.
 Land in the area was held by Count Alan of Brittany around 1086 and by Richard de Camera.
 Various landowners over the next 150 years gave land to nearby St Mary's Abbey.
 After the dissolution, John Shipton had leased the manor which John Redman eventually bought from the Crown outright in 1557.
 By 1625 the manor had passed to William Scudamore of Overton, who eventually sold it the Bouchier family of nearby Beningbrough Hall and thence through succession to the Dawnay family.